“The hassle-free Ring Video Doorbell 2 is a smart choice.”

 If you’re invested in the Ring ecosystem, then adding a doorbell from the company is a no-brainer.
 However, be sure to check out Ring’s (hardwired) Video Doorbell Pro and upcoming Door View Cam for sleeker options.

-If you haven’t committed to any company yet and you’re seeking the best smart doorbell on the market, we’d point you to Nest Hello.
+If you haven’t committed to any company yet and you’re seeking the best smart doorbell on the market other than the Ring Video Doorbell 3 or Ring Video Doorbell Pro, we’d point you to Nest Hello.

 How long will it last?